datastax/dsbulk/manual/settings.md

 #### -query,--schema.query _&lt;string&gt;_

 The query to use.
-If not specified, then a keyspace must be provided (either with `schema.keyspace` or `schema.graph`) and a table must be provided (either with `schema.table`, `schema.vertex` or `schema.edge`), and dsbulk will infer the appropriate statement based on the table's metadata, using all available columns.
-If `schema.keyspace` or `schema.graph` is provided, the query need not include the keyspace to qualify the table reference.
+If not specified, then a keyspace must be provided (either with `keyspace` or `graph`) and a table must be provided (either with `table`, `vertex` or `edge`), and dsbulk will infer the appropriate statement based on the table's metadata, using all available columns.
+If `keyspace` or `graph` is provided, the query need not include the keyspace to qualify the table reference.

 For loading, the statement can be any `INSERT`, `UPDATE` or `DELETE` statement. `INSERT` statements are preferred for most load operations, and bound variables should correspond to mapped fields; for example, `INSERT INTO table1 (c1, c2, c3) VALUES (:fieldA, :fieldB, :fieldC)`. `UPDATE` statements are required if the target table is a counter table, and the columns are updated with incremental operations (`SET col1 = col1 + :fieldA` where `fieldA` is a field in the input data).
 A `DELETE` statement will remove existing data during the load operation.